Arania/gitpusshuten-website/content/guides/setting-up-a-full-ruby-on-rails-environment.md

 Now, let's start installing software!
 We will start with RVM (Ruby Version Manager) so we can install Ruby to our system.

 <% code do %>
-gitpusshuten rvm install to staging
+heavenly rvm install to staging
 <% end %>

 You will be prompted to select the initial Ruby version you Git Pusshuten want to install after it finishes installing RVM.
 I will go with 1.9.2 since that's what we **should** be using today.